Skip to content

 season: Season = Season.SUMMER # (2)!

-1. StrEnum are a great way to limit the values strings can take.
+1. StrEnum limits the values a string attribute can take.

 Next we write a script that uses this new class together with the detrend() function from earlier: